ysonitis5/trading_bot/README.md

 New algorithms and trading methods can be easily implemented.
 Currently the bot uses EMAs to determine when to buy, sell or close a position.

-Will need a Dont_Share.txt file to store sensitive info
+Will need a dontshare py file with two variables to keep KuCoin api credentials private